socotecio/django-socio-grpc/docs/features/proto-generation.rst

 Proto generation
 ================
 To be able to generate proto files you need to register your service first.
-To do so please refer to `Service registration <https://socotecio.github.io/django-socio-grpc/server_and_service_register/#service-registration>`_
+To do so please refer to :ref:`getting started <getting_started>` at section service registration

 Description
 -----------
 Proto files contain the classes, descriptors and controller logic (``pb2.py`` files) and proto message syntax (``.proto`` file) necessary to run a grpc server.
-In django-socio-grpc, proto files are generated from a ``ProtoSerializer`` class, this serializer class should be declared as either the request or response of a ``grpc_action``, or as a ``serializer_class`` attribute inside a registered service.
+In django-socio-grpc, proto files are generated from a ``grpc_action`` request / response contents (see :ref:`grpc action <grpc_action>`).

-Fields contained in proto messages are mapped from the serializer fields.
+You can also generate proto files from a service that has a ``serializer_class`` attribute (mapped to a ``ProtoSerializer`` class) and inherits from a mixin that automatically generates grpc_actions

-In order to generate these files and its contents, there is a django command to run whenever you add or modify your serializers (or whenever you register a new service that uses an existing serializer)
+In order to generate these files and its contents, there is a django command to run whenever you add a ``grpc_action`` or modify your request / response

 Usage
 -----